 - Possibility to use all popular payment options like a credit card, PayPal, Apple & Google Pay, etc.

 - Fast functioning without delays.

 - Strong users’ personal data protection.

-Speaking of payments, don’t forget to offer “Pay cash” and “On delivery” options so that you don’t miss clients who have no digital payment solutions.
+Speaking of payments, don’t forget to offer “Pay cash” and “Upon delivery” options so that you don’t miss clients who have no digital payment solutions.

 ⚙️ Features of a Food Delivery Website (Admin Panel for Restaurants)

-To manage the website and communicate with your clients, you should have a kind of admin features of the site.
+To manage the website and communicate with your clients, you should have some kind of admin features of the site.